Psalm 11 (NASB)

 Struck me hard as I read the first three verses of this short Psalm.
 There is a time to flee when temptations come.
 When the wicked are attacking the righteous, King David rebukes the advise to flee as a bird to the mountain!
 It is a fatalistic voice that calls for a resignation of the defeat of the righteous.
 This voice makes the righteous looks to self & the attack of the evil and therefore all is hopeless.
 There are many times whereby I feel defeated just by looking around and also within myself.

 King David puts everything into perspective.
 God in His holy temple and seated on His heavenly throne.
 The battle is the Lord’s.
-God love righteousness and He will set things right in His time.
+God loves righteousness and He will set things right in His time.
 He sees all that is going on.
 Love the promise for the righteous at the end – to behold His face.
 May we press in to the day when we will behold His face!